idealo/jenkins-ci/README.md

 Minimal example to setup a Jenkins-CI pipeline for data science projects on OpenShift in a couple of minutes.
 The goal is to have one CI/CI for each project so that we have no snowflakes.

+This project is no longer maintained and has been archived on Jan 7, 2025.

 ## Getting Started

 0. Start [Minishift](https://github.com/minishift/minishift) with [VirtualBox](https://www.virtualbox.org/): `minishift start --vm-driver=virtualbox`